NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 ```
 Please specify ALLUXIO_HOME and RUN_USER properties if you have different properties.

-Now, the master and workers can be automatically started if the host rebooted or the processes of master and workers are unexpected killed.
+Now, the masters and workers can automatically start if the host rebooted or the processes of masters and workers are unexpected killed.
 If you want to stop the services, please do not use `kill`, use:
 ```bash
 sudo systemctl stop alluxio-master.service